 The phrase “other risks” mean »natural disasters« and »other natural events, except for storms«, which are offered by insurance companies in the fire insurance package (e.g.: fire, lightning, explosion, tempest, hail, weight of snow, fall of aircraft, manifestation, demonstration, hitting of the vehicle of the policyholder into this person's own building).

-The phrase “outside industry and craft” means that the policyholder concludes insurance for purposes outside this person's occupational or profitable activities.
+The phrase “outside industry and craft” means that the policyholder concludes insurance for other, especially civil risks.

-In the case of the phrase “within industry and craft” the policyholder concludes insurance for purposes of this person's occupational or profitable activities.
+In the case of the phrase “within industry and craft” the policyholder concludes insurance for industrial and craft risks.

 Question 10: Is it true that fire fee is settled and paid in the month of payment the premium and from the received payment (according to the principle of receiving payments)?